Gichunga/stegcom/README.md

 * run `php artisan key:generate` to migrate your database
 * register as a normal user then in your localhost dashboard change the user type to admin
 * run `php artisan passport:install` to install the necessary confiigurations you need for your laravel passport.
+* `php artisan serve` to start the application and you are good to go. ✈️
 * Done!!!
 Enjoy customizing the application to your needs.
 Happy Coding! 👍